yesodweb/yesod/CONTRIBUTING.md

 		  -> RequestBuilder site ()
 ```

-Examples are appreciated, but not required, in documentation.
+Examples are recommended, but not required, in documentation.
 Marking new APIs with `@since <version number>` is required.

-## Versioning
+### Versioning

-Yesod packages roughly follow the Haskell Package Versioning Policy, MAJOR.MAJOR.MINOR.PATCH
+Yesod packages roughly follow the Haskell Package Versioning Policy style of MAJOR.MAJOR.MINOR.PATCH

 * MAJOR - Used for massive changes in the library
-* MAJOR - Used for smaller breaking changes, like removing functions or changed behavior of a function.
+* MAJOR - Used for smaller breaking changes, like removing, renaming, or changing behavior of existing public API.
 * MINOR - Used for new public APIs
-* PATCH - Used for bug fixes and documentationc changes.
+* PATCH - Used for bug fixes

+Documentation changes don't require a new version.

 If you feel there is ambiguity to a change (e.g. fixing a bug in a function, when people may be relying on the old broken behavior), you can ask in an issue or pull request.

 Unlike in the Package Versioning Policy, deprecations are not counted as MAJOR changes.

+In some cases, dropping compatibility with a major version of a dependency (e.g. changing from transformers >= 0.3 to transformers >= 0.4), is considered a MAJOR breaking change.

-## Changelog
+### Changelog

-After you submit a PR, update the subproject's Changelog.md file with a link to your PR
+After you submit a PR, update the subproject's Changelog.md file with the new version number and a link to your PR.
+If your PR does not need to bump the version number, include the change in an "Unreleased" section at the top.

+### Releases

+Releases should be done as soon as possible after a pull request is merged—don't be shy about reminding us to make a release if we forget.